embedly/embedly-docs/tutorials/index.rst

 Tutorials
 =========
-No doubt that the best way to learn a tool is though tutorials.
-We created a few to help you understand Embedly's Strengths.
-You can find all the code needed on `github <http://github.com/embed;y>`_.
-Each tutorial is broken out by programming language.
+The best way to learn a tool is though tutorials; we wrote those words for a reason.
+They were created to help you understand Embedly's strengths.
+You can find all the codes needed on `github <http://github.com/embed;y>`_.
+Each tutorial is broken down by programming language.

 * Getting Started